jvino/cluster-hpc-gpu-guides/docs/guides/jupyter-lab.md

 #Jupyter Lab Guide

-*Updated on 15Mar2024*
+*Updated on 19 May 2025*

 ## 0 User Support
-If you need support for your application, please use this [link](https://www.recas-bari.it/index.php/en/recas-bari-servizi-en/support-request) to create a ticket with title “ReCaS HPC/GPU: Jupyter Lab support” and then describe your issue.
+If you need support for your application, please use this [link](https://www.recas-bari.it/index.php/en/recas-bari-servizi-en/support-request) to create a ticket titled “ReCaS HPC/GPU: JupyterLab support” and describe your issue.

-Please provides all needed information to make easier the solution of you situation, like notebook absolute path, screenshot, and so on.
+Please provide all the necessary information to help us resolve your issue more easily, such as the notebook absolute path, screenshots, and so on.

 **It is STRONGLY advised to subscribe to the recas-hpu-gpu mailing list.
 Create a ticket with the title “ReCaS HPC/GPU: subscribe to the mailing list”.**

 ## 1 Introduction
-Jupyter Labs are open-source web applications that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
+JupyterLab is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations, and narrative text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modelling, data visualization, machine learning, and much more.

-The ReCaS Jupyter Lab can access your files and directories stored in the ReCaS-Bari storage (based on GPFS distributed file system) and use high performance GPUs to speed up the execution of your application.
+The ReCaS JupyterLab can access your files and directories stored in the ReCaS-Bari storage (based on the GPFS distributed file system) and use high-performance GPUs to speed up the execution of your application.

-The ReCaS Jupyter Lab instances are based on the [RAPIDS Docker container](https://hub.docker.com/r/rapidsai/rapidsai/).
+The ReCaS JupyterLab instances are based on the [RAPIDS Docker container](https://hub.docker.com/r/rapidsai/rapidsai/).

 ## 2 JupyterLab Launcher

-This is the last launcher version, implemented in ReCaS-Bari JupyterHub
+This is the latest launcher version, implemented in the ReCaS-Bari JupyterHub.

 ![jupyterlab-launcher](images/jupyterlab-launcher.png)

 ### 2.1 Jupyter Kernels

-In the first two rows you have all available kernels in your JupyterLab instance.
+The first two rows show all the available kernels in your JupyterLab instance.

-At first, you will find only the Python3 kernel
+Initially, you will find only the Python 3 kernel.

 #### R kernel
-If you would like to install the R kernel, please execute the following command
+To install the R kernel, please execute the following command:

 ```bash
 conda create --name r_kernel -c r r-irkernel r-essentials r-recommended -y